How To Store Almond Flour (& Does It Go Bad)

 I hope you found this guide to how to store almond flour keep useful!
 Almond flour is a great ingredient to keep in the pantry (or refrigerator!) and storing it correctly can lead to it lasting a long time.

-Storing almond flour correctly is the best way to stop it going bad and making sure you can use it as long as possible.
-As a starting point, you should not open the almond flour for as long as possible and, once opened, you should store it in an airtight container, preferably in the fridge.
+Storing almond flour correctly is the best way to stop it from going bad and make sure you can use it as long as possible.
+As a starting point, you should not open the almond flour for as long as possible, and, once opened, you should store it in an airtight container, preferably in the fridge.